 Streets, storefronts and homes are blossoming in the lucky color red, which is believed to bring good luck and success.

 Red diamond shaped ‘fu‘ banners are being hung upside-down in doorways and around the house to welcome the New Year and symbolize happiness and luck.

 I’ve also seen images of peach and plum blossoms, narcissus, bamboo, chrysanthemums, lotus and kumquat plants, all of which are thought to bring luck, prosperity and longevity.

 Gong Xi Fa Cai Everyone!
-Happy Chinese New Year!
+Happy Lunar New Year!

 Last week, I asked one of my students to tell me a legend or story about Chinese New Year.

 After some careful thought, he told me the ancient story of ‘nian,’ a man-eating monster who silently crept into homes and stole children away.
 People eventually discovered that the monster was scared of loud noises and the color red, so firecrackers were set off, houses were decorated in red and people dressed in red to keep the monster away.
 ‘Guonian‘ means ‘passover the nian’ and they have been used as New Year’s customs ever since.
 It’s a scary story, but rather charming in its own way.

 My students are particularly excited about spending time with family and receiving ‘hong bao,’ also known as red envelopes.
 Generally these are given to children and young singles by seniors and married couples.